+for myself as a candidate for the office of

-County Commissioner, at the ensuing General Election, and respect- for Register of Wills and Recorder of Deeds fully solicit your votes and influence.
-Should of the county of Monroe.
-I be so fortunate as to be elected, I pledge myself to discharge the duties of the office for Sheriff of the county of Monroe faithfully and to the best of my ability.
-OLIS B. GORDON.
-Stroudsburg, August 3, 1854.
-To the Voters of Monroe County.
-Fellow-Citizens: - At the solicitation of for Coroner of the county of Monroe. numerous friends, I have been induced to offer myself as a candidate for the office of County Commissioner, L. Smithfield, August 2, 1854.
+County Commissioner, at the ensuing General Election, and respectfully solicit your votes and influence.
+Should I be so fortunate as to be elected, I pledge viz: covself to discharge the duties of the office faithfully and to the best of my ability.

-fer myself as a candidate for the office of County Commissioner. fully solicit your votes and influence.
-Should I be so fortunate as to be elected, I pledge myself to discharge the duties of the office faithfully and to the best of my ability.
 JOSEPH HECKMAN.

 Pocono, August 3, 1854.

 To the Free and Independent Voters of MONROE COUNTY.

-Fellow-Citizens:-I do hereby offer myself as a candidate at the next ensuing Election, for the office of Register and Recorder, and if so fortunate as to be elected I do pledge | monstrances; Therefore, personally, with fidelity and to the best of and House of Representatives of the Com- Sheriff's office, Stroudsburg, my ability.
+Fellow-Citizens:-I do hereby offer mysel! as a candidate at the next ensuing Election, for the office of Register and Recorder, and if so fortunate as to be elected I do pledge monstrances; Therefore, myself to perform the duties of said office | Secrion I. Be it enacted by the Senate my ability.
 JOHN S. FISHER.
 Polk township, Aug.
-3, 1854.-4 To the Endependent Voters of MONRGE COUNTY.
+3, 1854 .- " To the Endependent Voters of MONROE COUNTY.

-≅s a candidate for Register and Recorder. licit your votes and interest.
-I pledge myself promptly and faithfully, and to the best of and artistical purposes.
-WILLIAM S. REES. my ability.
+Encouraged by a number of my friends in different parts of the County, I offer myself and townships, on the second Tuesday of Ocus a candidate for Register and Recorder. at the ensuing Election, and respectfully so- tutional regulations and penaltics, the manlest your votes and interest.
+I pledge myself ufacture and sale of intexicating liquors, exif elected, to perform the duties of said office cept for medical, sacramental, mechanical promptly and faithfully, and to the best of and artistical purposes.
+WILLIAM S. REES.
 Stroud township, Aug.
-3, 1854. didate for the office of of Monroe county.
-Should you deem me lection board, to receive from each qualified Spavin, Ring-bone, Splint or Poll evil, on worthy of your support and favor me with a voter of their said districts, a ticket written Horses. impority of your votes, I pledge myself to or printed on the outside, "Prohibitory Li- III The Liniment is put up in three sizes. discharge the duties of the office personally, | quor Law," and the tickets in favor of the | and retails at 25 cts, 50 cts., and \$1.00 -and to the best of my ability.
+3, 1854. didate for the office of worthy of your support and favor me with a voter of their said districts, a ticket written | Horses. amajority of your votes, I pledge myself to or printed on the outside, "Prohibitory Li- II The Liniment is put up in three sizes discharge the duties of the office personally, quor Law," and the tickets in favor of the and retails at 25 cts, 50 cts., and \$1.00 .-and to the best of my ability.
 Your humble servant, JOHN EDINGER.

 Stroudsburg, Aug.
 3, 1854.

-To the Voters of Monroe County, be counted and returned to the court house valuable LINIMENT, as it pays a good profit have been induced to offer myself as a can- lection shall be held, on the following Fri- (Successor to A. G. Bragg & Co.,) Origindidate for the office of Sheriff.
+To the Voters of Monroe county, be counted and returned to the court house calcable Liniment, as it pays a good profit didate for the office of Sheriff.

-Should I be so fortunate as to be elected, I Commonwealth of Harrisburg, directed and St. Louis, Missouri. will endeavor to discharge the duties of the transmitted in the same manner, the votes Sold by every dealer in drugs and medioffice faithfully, personally and to the best of for Governor are required to be directed and cine throughout the United States, Canadas.
-HENRY D. SHAFER.
+Should I be so fortunate as to be elected, I Commonwealth of Harrisburg, directed and St. Louis, Missouri. will endeavor to discharge the duties of the transmitted in the same manner, the votes office faithfully, personally and to the best of for Governor are required to be directed and cine throughout the United States, Canadas, HENRY D. SHAFER.
 Chesnuthill, August 3, 1854.
-To the Voters of Monroe County, ture, to be opened and counted in the same numerous friends in various parts of the coun- counted, and considered as the prayer of the ty, I offer myself as a candidate for the of- voters of this Commonwealth relative to a fice of Sheriff, at the ensuing General election.
-Should I be so fortunate as to be elected, I pledge my self to discharge the duties of the office with GEO.
+To the Voters of Monroe County, ture, to be opened and counted in the same Fellow Citizens:-Being encouraged by manner the votes for Governor are opened and numerous friends in various parts of the coun- counted, and considered as the prayer of the ty.
+I offer myself as a candidate for the of- voters of this Commonwealth relative to a Sheriff.

+at the ensuing General election.
+Should I be so fortunate as to be elected, I pledge myself to discharge the duties of the office with GEO.
 SWARTWOOD.
 Stroudsburg, July 27, 1854.

-To the Voters of Mouroe county.
-Fellow-citizens :- At the solicitation of numerous friends I have been induced to offer my self as a candidate for the office of Sheriff, of Monroe county, at the ensuing General Election and respectfully solicit your votes.
+To the Voters of Monroe county. tion above authorized.
+Fellow-citizens :- At the solicitation of numerous friends I have been induced to offer myself as a candidate for the office of Sheriff.

+of Monroe county, at the ensuing General Election and respectfully solicit your votes.
 Should I be so fortunate as to be elected, I pledge myself to discharge the duties of the office personally, faithfully and to the best of my ability.
 CHARLES H. HEANEY.
-Chesnuthitt, Aug.
+Chesnuthill, Aug.
 3, 1854.
 General Election.